 It has been designed to enhance the use, for planning, commissioning and monitoring, of a range of data from a number of sources that relate to the risk factors for preventable chronic diseases.

 The website complements the data presented in Australia’s Health Tracker that we launched in July this year.
 Australia’s Health Tracker is a report card on the key risk factors and indicators for preventable chronic disease.
 It provides an analysis of available data to track Australia’s status against health targets and indicators for a healthier Australia by 2025.

 The website we now have in development, “Australia’s Health Tracker by Area” provides localised profiles of progress against those targets.
 It is intended to be accessible and useful to primary health networks, local hospital networks, local governments and state and federal governments.
 More particularly, it is designed to increase awareness of the importance of these targets and indicators in measuring the health risks in the Australian population – and their direct relevance to public policy and funding actions and responsibilities at all levels of government as well as for health service providers.

 Find out how healthy your suburb is using these handy interactive health maps developed by The Age.

-Launched at a national Forum on July 5th 2016, over 50 public health organisations are signatories to Australia’s Health Tracker.
+Launched at a national forum on 5 July 2016, over 50 public health organisations are signatories to Australia’s Health Tracker.
 The Forum’s key note speaker, Graham MacGregor, a Professor of Cardiovascular Medicine, Queen Mary University of London, has praised the work and urged that Australia follow the lead of the United Kingdom in sugar and salt reform.